We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 What are the benefits of a Bank of America auto loan?

-- Member discounts.
-You could be eligible for a 15% discount if you have or open a Bank of America checking account.
+Member discounts.
+You could be eligible for up to a 0.5% discount if you have or open a Bank of America checking account.

-- Streamlined dealership car-buying process.
+Streamlined dealership car-buying process.
 Bank of America’s authorized dealer network can further streamline your car-buying process.
-Once approved, you can take your approval letter to any one of BofA’s network dealerships to negotiate the price of a car.
+Once approved, you can take your approval letter to any one of BoA’s network dealerships to negotiate the price of a car.

 What to watch out for